watess01/scheduler/README.md

 - **Classes**: Should do one thing (should!)
 - **Interfaces**: Should be used - dependency injection / SOLID
 - **Types**: define data that is likely to change after prototyping, e.g., `MyTime`.
 While `Time` is a simple string, it may be better defined using `Date` to permit schedules over multiple days.
-- **Objects**: Never create an object where it will be used - unit testability / dependency injection.
-Classes should not know about concretions
+- **Objects**: Never create an object where it will be used - unit testability / dependency injection.Classes should not know about concretions. (use a Factory)
+-

 ## Installation